 One of the major areas for consideration is the key input that drives the industry: the IT and ITES professionals’ skills and competence.
 The leaders, recognizing this, are in a transformation mode in terms of the new role definitions, attributes of the key resource: the human resources, to effectively transform to the new paradigm.

-As the industry is transformed, there has been learning on all aspects of the industry: business model, skill set classification, role definitions, expectations, transition from a technical role carrying out mundane activities to a techno managerial role across levels, sensitivity to client’s output and outcome needs, business’ expectation from value delivered vis-à-vis task level achievement, as metrics for performance assessment and remuneration.
+In sync with the reemergence, there has been learning and tweaking on all aspects of the industry: business model, skill set classification, role definitions, expectations, transition from a technical role carrying out mundane activities to a techno domain managerial role across levels, sensitivity to client’s output and outcome needs, business’ expectation from value delivered vis-à-vis task level achievement, as metrics for performance assessment and remuneration.

-A team of experienced management professionals: MBA engineers with decades of consulting, industry and academic experience, who have worked in boundary functions, interfacing with clients, who understand business needs of clients, are offering training on management basics for fresh as well as in-service IT professionals.
-The program will equip participants to meet clients’ stated and implied expectations, move up the value chain, be on top of the client in client interactions, help resolve business issues, engage effectively with clients, be able to demonstrate value to client and thereby enhance fees for services provided.
+A team of experienced management professionals from PCG: MBA engineers with decades of consulting, industry and academic experience, who have worked in boundary functions, interfacing with clients, who understand business needs of clients, are offering training on management basics for fresh as well as in-service IT professionals.
+The program will equip participants to meet clients’ stated and implied expectations, move up the value chain, be on top of the client in professional interactions, help resolve business issues, engage effectively with clients, be able to demonstrate value to client and thereby demand enhanced fees for services provided.

 Trained IT professionals will seamlessly be able to transform to high end IT / business consultants as against low end IT service providers.
 Such transformation will enhance billing opportunity / value for fixed price services.
 It will help the individual rise up the ladder; assume managerial roles and employer valuing him.
 The paradigm shift will transform the value perception from a pure IT techie to that of an IT consultant /professional.